lmengel422/The-Peter-Parker-Model/README.md

 Relevant citations:

-Engel, L.; Stacey, M. Timescales of ecological processes, settling, and estuarine transport to create estuarine turbidity maxima: An application of the Peter-Parker Model.
-Preprints 2024, 2024061471. https://doi.org/10.20944/preprints202406.1471.v1
+Engel, L.; Stacey, M. Timescales of Ecological Processes, Settling, and Estuarine Transport to Create Estuarine Turbidity Maxima: An Application of the Peter–Parker Model.
+Water 2024, 16, 2084. https://doi.org/10.3390/w16152084

 Engel, L. (2023).
 'Into the Plankter-Verse: Physical-Biological Interactions in Estuaries' (Doctoral dissertation).
 University of California, Berkeley, Department of Civil and Environmental Engineering.